Digital Sound Editing Course

 Duration: 30 Hours in Class

 Digital audio has emerged because of its usefulness in the recording, manipulation, mass-production, and distribution of sound.
 Modern distribution of music across the Internet via on-line stores depends on digital recording and digital compression algorithms.
-Distribution of audio as data files rather than as physical objects has significantly reduced the cost of distribution.
+In this class, we are focusing on Adobe Audition.
+The distribution of audio as data files rather than as physical objects has significantly reduced the cost of distribution.
 In an analogue audio system, sounds begin as physical waveforms in the air, are transformed into an electrical representation of the waveform, via a transducer (for example, a microphone), and are stored or transmitted.
 To be re-created into sound, the process is reversed, through amplification and then converted back into physical waveforms via a loudspeaker.

 Although its nature may change, analogue audio’s fundamental wave-like characteristics remain the same during its storage, transformation, duplication, and amplification.
 Analog audio signals are susceptible to noise and distortion, unavoidable due to the innate characteristics of electronic circuits and associated devices.
 In the case of purely analogue recording and reproduction, numerous opportunities for the introduction of noise and distortion exist throughout the entire process.